Classic female blues

-Classic female blues was an early form of blues music, popular in the 1920s.
+Classic female blues was an early form of blues music, dominated by women that was popular in the 1920s in the United States.
 An amalgam of traditional folk blues and urban theater music, the style is also known as vaudeville blues.
 Classic blues were performed by female singers accompanied by pianists or small jazz ensembles and were the first blues to be recorded.
 Ma Rainey, Bessie Smith, Ethel Waters, and the other singers in this genre were instrumental in spreading the popularity of the blues.
+Women in blues were instrumental in influencing later genres of music such as jazz, rhythm & blues and rock and roll.

 History

 Origin

 Blues, a type of black folk music originating in the American South, were mainly in the form of work songs until about 1900.
 Gertrude "Ma" Rainey (1886–1939), known as "The Mother of the Blues", is credited as the first to perform the blues on stage as popular entertainment when she began incorporating blues into her act of show songs and comedy around 1902.
 Rainey had heard a woman singing about the man she had lost, learned the song, and began using it as her closing number, calling it "the blues".
 Rainey's example was followed by other young women who followed her path in the tent show circuit, one of the few venues available to black performers.
 Most toured through a circuit established by the black-owned Theatre Owners Booking Association (T.O.B.A.) on the East Coast and through the South as far west as Oklahoma.

 A key figure in popularizing the blues was the composer W. C. Handy, who published the first of his blues songs in 1912.
 His compositions, notably "The Memphis Blues" and "St. Louis Blues", quickly became standards for blues singers.
-Songs modeled on Handy's were performed in black stage shows and were also performed and recorded by white vaudevillians, such as Sophie Tucker.
+By the end of the 1910s, blues songs had become staples of Black stage shows.
+Songs modeled on Handy's were also performed and recorded by white vaudevillians, such as Sophie Tucker.